 No one has favorited this theater yet

-The Pavilion Cinema, on Attercliffe Common on the eastern edge of Sheffield, was opened on 23rd December 1915.
+The Pavilion Cinema, on Attercliffe Common near the corner of Coleridge Road on the eastern edge of Sheffield, was opened on 23rd December 1915.
 The architects were J.A.
 Hickton and Harry E. Farmer of Walsall, and like their Sheffield Cinema House & Electra Palace, made good use of glazed terracotta on the facade of the cinema.
 The lower part of the walls were stucco but the upper section above the canopy was of green, white and yellow tiles on four pilasters up to the parapet, along which were embossed the titles of MUSIC – THE PAVILION – DRAMA.
 There was a small decorative veranda above the entrance with leaded stained glass windows above and a small wooden tower in the centre on the roof.

 The auditorium was in a Tudor style in oak and white with the ceiling being segmented with ornamental ribs.
 Along with seating in stalls and balcony there were five private boxes on either side of the auditorium and the cinema seated 1,075.